aniket0511/Mydjango_app/README.md

 # Mydjango_app
 clone this repo to your directory.

-First of all install all requirements given in requirements.txt by command $ pip3 install (required module)
+First of all install all the requirements given in requirements.txt by command $ pip3 install (required module)

 Steps for writting blog in Mydjango_app